hotspoons/home-lab/README.md

 ## Joining additional nodes

-If you wish to join additional nodes in the future, you will need to either do it manually, or:
+If you wish to join additional nodes in the future, you will need to either do it manually, or on a configured VM host:

 1. Clone a new copy of this repository to a different folder and change to the working folder via `git clone https://github.com/hotspoons/home-lab.git home-lab-new-nodes && cd home-lab-new-nodes`;